10K Training: 10 Zone 5 / VO2 Max Workouts

-Zone 5 training targets your VO2 max — your body’s ability to take in and use oxygen at high intensity.
-For 10K runners, it sharpens speed, improves efficiency, and builds the resilience to handle mid-race surges and strong finishes.
-These sessions are short, intense, and essential for racing fast.
-In the 10K, you’re not spending the whole race in Zone 5, but you’ll flirt with it — especially when bridging gaps, climbing hills, or finishing hard.
+Zone 5 training targets VO2 max, 93–100% max HR and RPE 9–10.
+For 10K runners, it sharpens top-end speed, builds surge strength and improves oxygen efficiency.
+These short, intense intervals prepare you for hills, surges and finishing fast.
+You won’t race in Zone 5 for long, but you’ll need it when it counts.
 These sessions raise your performance ceiling and build the tools needed to stay strong through the toughest segments of the race.

 What Is Zone 5 / VO2 Max Training?